PeterSteiglechner/SI-in-OD/README.md

 ## Usage

-For a single run use
+For a single run, use
 ```
 python model.py
 ```

-Run time (on a normal laptop) ca. 20 sec
+Run time (on a normal laptop): ca. 20 sec

 ## Batch runs